 ColEm is a portable emulator of the old ColecoVision videogame console.
 It should run most ColecoVision games and supports Coleco's SuperAction controllers with spin wheels.
 You can always get the latest ColEm binaries, source code, and support files from

 ColEm is written in portable C and thus can be ported to any sufficiently fast computing platform.
-The current ColEm source code distribution includes portable core sources and platform-specific sources for Windows and MSDOS.
-The ColEm-Unix sources are also available, for a slightly older version of ColEm.
+The current ColEm source code distribution includes portable core sources and platform-specific sources for Unix, Windows, and MSDOS.

 If you would like to port ColEm to another system or make changes in ColEm's code, please, contact me by email or some other means.
 Be aware that ColEm source code is freely distributable, but it is not public domain and it is not released under GPL.
 You can not use it for commercial purposes, distribute, or change it on your own, unless you contact me to arrange the conditions of such use and get my permission.
 Feel free to look at it though.